syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Compression.md

 The following example code snippet illustrates how to optimize embedded font in existing PDF document.

 {% tabs %}
-{% highlight c# tabtitle="C#" %}

-//Load the existing PDF document
-PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");

-//Create a new compression option.
-PdfCompressionOptions options = new PdfCompressionOptions();
-//Enable the optimize font option options.OptimizeFont = true;

-//Assign the compression option to the document loadedDocument.CompressionOptions = options;

-//Save the PDF document
-loadedDocument.Save("Output.pdf");
-//Close the document
-loadedDocument.Close(true);

-{% endhighlight %}
-{% highlight vb.net tabtitle="VB.NET" %}

-'Load the existing PDF document
-Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("input.pdf")

-'Create a new compression option.
-Dim options As PdfCompressionOptions = New PdfCompressionOptions() 'Enable the optimize font option options.OptimizeFont = True

-'Assign the compression option to the document loadedDocument.CompressionOptions = options

-'Save the PDF document
-loadedDocument.Save("Output.pdf")
-'Close the document
-loadedDocument.Close(True)

-{% endhighlight %}

-{% highlight c# tabtitle="ASP.NET Core" %}
+{% highlight c# tabtitle="C# [Cross-platform]" %}

-//Load an existing PDF
+//Load an existing PDF document.
 FileStream docStream = new FileStream("Input.pdf", FileMode.Open, FileAccess.Read);
-//Load the existing PDF document
+//Load the existing PDF document.
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

 //Create a new compression option.
 PdfCompressionOptions options = new PdfCompressionOptions();
-//Enable the optimize font option options.OptimizeFont = true;
+//Enable the optimize font option. options.OptimizeFont = true;

-//Assign the compression option to the document loadedDocument.Compress(options);
+//Assign the compression option to the document. loadedDocument.Compress(options);

-//Creating the stream object
+//Creating the stream object.
 MemoryStream stream = new MemoryStream();
 //Save the document into stream. loadedDocument.Save(stream);